VibeNoobNotFound/Aether/docs/BUILD.md

 ```

 **Optional Arguments:**
+*   `--bundle`: **Required for App Distribution**.
+Publishes a self-contained single-file executable and bundles it into the macOS App Resources.
+Use this if you want the app to run standalone without an external backend process.
 *   `--version <v>`: Embeds a specific version number into `version.json` for the backend bundle.

 *   Compiles `Aether.PluginSDK`